Skip to content

 When you subsequently hit CTRL-C, the kernel will send SIGINT to that child foreground process which will then terminate and cause the shell to wake up and continue.

-If your shell supports job control, the suspend signal that is typically associated with CTRL-Z will cause the foreground process to suspend which in turn will wakup the shell in a similar way to that of the child getting terminated, but it can tell that it was suspended rather than terminated.
+If your shell supports job control, the suspend signal that is typically associated with CTRL-Z will cause the foreground process to suspend which in turn will wakeup the shell in a similar way to that of the child getting terminated, but it can tell that it was suspended rather than terminated.

 Terminal Emulators and PTYs